W3ndige/rootnetsec.github.io/_posts/2016-08-13-diffie-hellman-and-pgp.markdown

 <p>And we're ready, that's how the message should look like.
 Now you're ready to send sensitive information without possibility that someone may read this.</p>

 <p>I hope you enjoyed this topic, and it gave you some insight in how Diffie-Hellman works, how to create PGP keys, and how to encrypt messages using PGP.
-Always send sensitive information over PGP as it gives you certainty that no one will ever read this message.
-As always remember and... </p>
+Always send sensitive information over PGP as it gives you certainty that no one will ever read this message.  </p>
-<p>~Stay safe!</p>